bferguson3/NESPAL/README.md

 Uses only tkinter library, so it should work on any Python3 compatible system.

 $ python3 nespal.py

+If 'output.pal' already exists in the script folder, it will be loaded automatically.

 Click the color you want, then click the palette number to assign it.
 When you're done, click the Save PAL file button, and 'output.pal' file will be created in the same folder in which you ran the pyton script.